zoe-f-cyborg/week_2_digihist_REAL/vocab.md

 - I understand almsot none of these words but will perservere

-Application Programming Interface / API
+Application Programming Interface / API = essentially the "command line" for machines, an interface for communication between programs using a type of program language that is not as human-accessible, i.e. "Json"

+- URLs use this

+OCR = Object Character Recognition, a program that attempts to detect letters in image files by recognising light and dark pixels.
+Often misslabels letters and numbers.